Close

 Pronouns: They/Them

-Celeste is a proud, queer, bi-racial, daughter of immigrants and first gen scholar.
+Celeste is a proud, queer, bi-racial, child of immigrants and first gen scholar.
 Celeste received a Bachelor’s in Business Administration from Cal Poly Pomona and a Master's in Higher Education from University of North Carolina, Greensboro.
-Her passion to pursue a student affairs career began with her involvement in identity-based student organizations and peer mentorship programs.
+Their passion to pursue a student affairs career began with their involvement in identity-based student organizations and peer mentorship programs.
 Celeste is most passionate about intersectionality, mental health, mentorship, and intergenerational healing.
-In her free time she likes to daydream in bookshops where she almost never leaves empty handed, and spend quality time with her loved ones, often over a meal.
+In their free time they like to daydream in bookshops where they almost never leaves empty handed, and spend quality time with their loved ones, often over a meal.

 Meet our Graduate Assistants